science64/DynaTMT-py-SB/README.md

         - Then if the mean is less than threshold then that row will be removed.
         - If the file is PSMs then it will sum all the same PSMs into peptides using 'Annotated Sequence' and 'Master Protein Accessions', 'Modifications'
         - Finally return all the input as a peptides for later usage for statistical analysis.

+    ## Current version: 2.8.5 (2024-02-06)
+    - PSMs_to_Peptide() function is added (it is now seperate instead of in baseline correction)!
+       - either uses these columns for merging PSMs into peptides: ['Annotated Sequence', 'Modifications', 'Master Protein Accessions']
+       - or uses these columns for merging PSMs into peptides if cannot find others: ['Theo.
+MH+ [Da]', 'Master Protein Accessions']
+       - it can auto detect 'Theo.
+MH+ [Da]' column using regulare expression even though the name is not fully matching.

     All the availabe current function list:
         - get_channels(input)